abshkd/doc/content/en/docs/getting_started/agent_docker.md

 ---
-title: "Docker"
+title: "Docker Installation"
 weight: 30
+warning: "__Note:__ These instructions are for installing the Scalyr Agent in a Docker container.
+<br><br>
+To run the agent directly on Linux, Windows, or another container service, see the specific guides to the left.
+"
+beforetoc: "The Scalyr Agent is a [open source daemon](https://github.com/scalyr/scalyr-agent-2) that uploads logs and system metrics to Scalyr.
+<br><br>For Docker, we find it works best if you run the agent in its own container on each host to collect logs and metrics from all other containers
+on the same host. "
 ---

-install: <Install Scalyr Agent (Docker)>
-# Install Scalyr Agent (Docker)

-@class=bg-warning docInfoPanel: These instructions are for installing the Scalyr Agent in a Docker container.
-If you plan to run the Agent directly on Linux, see the [Linux installation page](/help/install-agent-linux).
-For Windows, see the [Windows installation page](/help/install-agent-windows).

-The Scalyr Agent is a daemon that uploads logs and system metrics to the Scalyr servers.
-This page provides streamlined instructions to get you up and running quickly in a Docker environment.

-In our recommended architecture, you will run the Scalyr Agent in its own Docker container on each host running Docker in your system.
+We find it works best if you run the Scalyr Agent in its own Docker container on each host running Docker in your system.
 This Scalyr Agent container will collect logs and metrics from all other containers running on the same host.

-#Install

-In our recommended architecture, you will run the Scalyr Agent in its own Docker container on each host running Docker in your system.
-This Scalyr Agent container will collect logs and metrics from all other containers running on the same host.

-We support two logging drivers `syslog` and `json-file`.
-This document describes both methods for importing Docker logs to Scalyr.
+We support two logging drivers: `syslog` and `json-file`.

-###Docker API
-Our recommended configuration is to use the default Docker logging driver.
-Listed below are instructions to install the Scalyr Agent using the [Docker File Logging Driver](https://docs.docker.com/config/containers/logging/json-file/).
+## Using the json-file Driver

+To start the Scalyr Agent container with the json-file driver:

 1. Download the official Scalyr Agent Docker image from Docker Hub

-    docker pull scalyr/scalyr-agent-docker-json
+    ```docker pull scalyr/scalyr-agent-docker-json```

     The default ``:latest`` tag will always point to the latest released agent version.

-2. Create a configuration file snippet to hold your api key[[[andScalyrServerIfNecessary]]].
+2. Create a configuration file snippet to hold your api key.
 In this example, we will create ``/tmp/api_key.json``:

     [[[apiTokenAndServerJsonInstructions]]]

 3. Launch the scalyr-agent container.
 Be sure to substitute ``/var/run/docker.sock`` with the path to your Docker socket and ``/var/lib/docker/containers`` with the path to the Docker containers directory.

-    docker run -d --name scalyr-docker-agent -v /tmp/api_key.json:/etc/scalyr-agent-2/agent.d/api_key.json -v /var/run/docker.sock:/var/scalyr/docker.sock -v /var/lib/docker/containers:/var/lib/docker/containers scalyr/scalyr-agent-docker-json
+    ```docker run -d --name scalyr-docker-agent -v /tmp/api_key.json:/etc/scalyr-agent-2/agent.d/api_key.json -v /var/run/docker.sock:/var/scalyr/docker.sock -v /var/lib/docker/containers:/var/lib/docker/containers scalyr/scalyr-agent-docker-json```

 4. Start your other containers.
 Below is a simple "Hello, World" example.

-    docker run -d ubuntu /bin/sh -c 'while true; do echo Hello, World!; sleep 1; done'
+    ```docker run -d ubuntu /bin/sh -c 'while true; do echo Hello, World!; sleep 1; done'```

-###Syslog
-Listed below are instructions to install the Scalyr Agent using the [Syslog Logging Driver](https://docs.docker.com/config/containers/logging/syslog/).
+## Using the syslog Driver

-To start the Scalyr Agent container, please do the following:
+To start the Scalyr Agent container with the syslog driver:

 1. Download the Scalyr Agent docker syslog image from Docker Hub

-    docker pull scalyr/scalyr-agent-docker-syslog
+    ```docker pull scalyr/scalyr-agent-docker-syslog```

 2. Create a configuration file snippet to hold your api key[[[andScalyrServerIfNecessary]]].
 In this example, we will create ``/tmp/api_key.json``: